eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

                         override maximum output tokens for a single request; optionally use it together with '-bc' to make a change persistant; accepts non-negative integers; unaccepted values will be ignored without notification -p PORT, --port PORT  server port
-  -pd, --powerdown      power down server
+  -pa, --paste          paste the clipboard text as a suffix to the instruction -pd, --powerdown      power down server
-  -r, --read            read text output
+  -py, --copy           copy text output to the clipboard -r, --read            read text output aloud
   -rs, --reloadsettings
-                        Reload: 1. configurations in /home/eliran/apps/tm/lib/python3.10/site-packages/toolmate/config.py 2. plugins
+                        Reload: 1. configurations in config.py 2. plugins
   -rt RISKTHRESHOLD, --riskthreshold RISKTHRESHOLD
                         risk threshold for user confirmation before code execution; 0 - always require confirmation; 1 - require confirmation only when risk level is medium or higher; 2 - require confirmation only when risk level is high or higher; 3 or higher - no confirmation required -s SERVER, --server SERVER
                         server address; 'http://localhost' by default -sd, --showdescription
-                        show description of the found items in search results; used together with 'sc', 'ss' and 'st' -sc SEARCHCONTEXTS, --searchcontexts SEARCHCONTEXTS
+                        show description of the found items in search results; used together with option 'sc' or 'ss' or 'st'; show a fabric pattern content if used with option 'sp'
+  -sc SEARCHCONTEXTS, --searchcontexts SEARCHCONTEXTS
-                        search predefined contexts; use '@' to display all; use regex pattern to filter -ss SEARCHSYSTEMS, --searchsystems SEARCHSYSTEMS
+                        search predefined contexts; use '@' to display all; use regex pattern to filter -sp SEARCHPATTERNS, --searchpatterns SEARCHPATTERNS
+                        search fabric patterns in /home/eliran/.config/fabric/patterns; configure config.fabricPatterns to customise the search path; fabric is required to install separately
+  -ss SEARCHSYSTEMS, --searchsystems SEARCHSYSTEMS
                         search predefined system messages; use '@' to display all; use regex pattern to filter -st SEARCHTOOLS, --searchtools SEARCHTOOLS